 The wolf arrives the same day Adeline buries Hugo on the edge of the woods, her boy’s grave forming a raft of upturned earth between two trees, just far enough from the fens that he won’t be drowning.
 She watches two young village men blanket him in icy soil.
 His shotgun leans against a nearby tree.
 His hunting knife is tucked under her shirt, against her back.
 Bone handle followed by colder steel.
 A second spine to hold her upright.
 (5600 words)

-The Witch in the Woods Falls in Love For the Third Time, by Kate Lechler (available November 20)
+The Witch in the Woods Falls in Love For a Third Time, by Kate Lechler

 The story as you probably heard it goes, once upon a time, a witch met your great-great-grands in the woods, blessed the good sister, cursed the bad.
 The sweet one went on to marry some jumped-up slick-faced city boy, while the sorry one lost herself in the woods and was probably eaten by a cougar.
 (850 words)